How can we help you?

 I believe a therapeutic relationship is the ability to talk to a professional Counsellor, who will not judge you, blame you or make assumptions and truly accepts you for who you are, and to enable you to accept your decisions and work towards your goals.

 I have trained in Person Centred Counselling and have a Diploma in Counselling (level 4 and 5).
 I have attended additional training on CBT (Cognitive Behavioural Therapy) and I am able to utilise this in my practice.

 Dear Agata, thank you for all you have done for me, you have made me see that I have got a lot in, my life.
 I can see things clearer now; you do such a great job.
 Thank you so much for being there for me.
 L.

-Agata is available Monday daytimes or evenings, and Tuesday evenings.
+Agata has appointments Monday daytimes or evenings, and Tuesday evenings.

 Dip.
 Therapeutic Counselling (Level 4), Dip.
-Therapeutic Life Coach, Registered Member BACP
+Therapeutic Life Coaching, Registered Member BACP

 “My counselling experience has been with MIND working with adults with complex emotional health needs, and also counselling adults working through and overcoming addiction with drugs and alcohol in a rehab centre.

 I have experience in working with children and young people in alternative education supporting and taking care of their social and emotional needs for over 10 years as tutor, key worker and work skills coordinator.
 I now work in Further Education supporting young adults with any social or emotional needs.
 This has given me a love and passion for working with people from a variety of backgrounds supporting them through many challenges that life may bring.